google/koladata/docs/fundamentals.md

 kd.implode(a[1:])  # == kd.list([2,3,4])
 ```

-Lists are immutable by default, and need to be recreated to append/extend.
+Lists are immutable by default.
+But we can easily create new a list by
+concatenating lists or appending elements to the original list.
+These new lists
+have different ItemIds rather than the same ItemId as the original lists.

 ```py
 x = kd.list([1, 2, 3, 4])